valeman/Udacity-Self-Driving-Car_Advanced_Lane_Finding/README.md

   <img src="images/image_mask.png" alt="binary mask"/>
 </p>

-The lanes are then detected using histogram of pixel values in the lower half of the thresholded image, this allows to locate x-values corresponding to the historgam peaks.
+The images are then transormed into 'bird-eye' view usuing Perspective Transform.
+Further, the lanes are detected using histogram of pixel values in the lower half of the thresholded image, this allows to locate x-values corresponding to the historgam peaks.
 Then using sliding windows method we can extract the lane pixels.
 The sliding windows are first placed centered at the base points locations for the left and right lanes, the x and y coordinates of all non-zero pixels are then compiled into seperate lists.
 The base points for the next horizontal band are then the columns with the maximum number of non-zero pixels in the current band.
 Secong degree polynomials are then fitted to the left and right lanes filtered with sliding boxes method.

 The sliding box methid is illustrated below.